HarryStevens/-DEPRECATED-strings/README.md

 <a name="toTitleCase" href="#toTitleCase">#</a> strings.<b>toTitleCase</b>(<i>string</i>[, <i>array</i>, <i>boolean</i>])

 Transforms a string into title case, where the first letter of every word is capitalized except for certain prepositions, articles and conjunctions.
-Words after a colon will always be capitalized.
-You can include as a second argument an optional array to ignore strings of your choice, such as acronyms.
-You can also include as a third argument a boolean which, if true, will ignore all strings containing only uppercase letters.

 ```js
 strings.toTitleCase("the quick brown fox jumps over the lazy dog"); // "The Quick Brown Fox Jumps over the Lazy Dog"